Sculling

 Peter-Michael Kolbe

-Peter-Michael Kolbe (featured in the 1984 Olympic Final video above racing against Karppinen) is a former German sculler who is widely regarded as one of the greatest scullers of all time.
-He was born on September 12, 1953, in Ulm, West Germany, and began rowing at the age of 13.
-In 1973, at the age of 20, he won his first world championship medal in the double sculls event.
+Peter-Michael Kolbe (featured in the 1984 Olympic Final video above racing against Karppinen) is a German sculler who is widely regarded as one of the greatest scullers of all time.
+He was born on August 2, 1953, in Hamburg, West Germany.
+In 1973, at the age of 20, he won his first international medal, this time in the double sculls event at the European Rowing Championships in Moscow.

 Olaf Tufte

-Olaf Tufte is a Norwegian sculler who won four Olympic medals in men's sculling events, including two golds in the men's single in back-to-back Games (Athens, Beijing).
-He is also a five-time world champion.
+Olaf Tufte is a Norwegian sculler — and seven-time Olympian — who won four Olympic medals in men's sculling events, including two golds in the men's single in back-to-back Games (Athens, Beijing).
+The other medals came in the men's double sculls: a silver in Sydney and a bronze at the Rio Games.

 Vaclav Chalupa